dschwilk/farsite/README.md

 Not exactly sure where the files for the Panther example come from, it is apparent that there are two .lcp files for which the panther case is run on, namely 1177973.lcp and cust.lcp.
 The 1177973 case has to be run as is, while the cust case has the option to try out a different ignition file and custom fuels file by changing some of the input files.

-The cougarCreek-fire (others to add later) cases have recently been added, the cougarCreek-fire case uses gridded wind outputs from WindNinja.
+The cougarCreek, ..., and ... cases (others to add later) have recently been added after work on a separate repo to automate farsite runs using WRF files as inputs to WindNinja: https://github.com/latwood/WRF-WindNinja-FarsiteScript.
+The cougarCreek case was generated in the first working run of said other repo script and uses gridded wind outputs from WindNinja.

 The test1177973.input file is an example input file that Loren put together in the summer of 2018, as he tried to figure out what inputs are actually used in this version of farsite, and what is actually done by the code at different steps.
 Probably is not an easy read, but might be helpful.
 To make WindNinja happy during these experiments, the 1177973 case was renamed test1177973.